-- For a Blogger: The increase in newsletter signups, the number of ebooks or PDFs downloaded from the website or the number of subscribers would be a conversion KPI for a blogger or a news website.
+- For a Blogger: The increase in newsletter signups, the number of ebooks or PDFs downloaded from the website, or the number of subscribers would be a conversion KPI for a blogger or a news website.

-SEO is a never ending process.
+SEO is a never-ending process.
 The algorithms change, the number of competitors change and more and more clients come in requiring digital marketers to monitor campaigns on a continual basis.
 Being digital marketers and SEOs, we identify those areas of the site which can be improved more.

 KPIs help in managing your campaigns better, which in turn converts you from a simple SEO professional to a strategic business partner who clearly provides value in all your services.
-Of course, each business is different and can have their own KPIs, in addition to the ones above.
+Of course, each business is different and can have its own KPIs, in addition to the ones above.